4. Library Management System

 3. RESTful APIs for Employee Management

-In an employee management system, you create a RESTful API to manage employee data, such as their name, contact information, department, and salary.
-This project teaches you how to work with Spring Boot and REST principles, enabling you to perform CRUD operations on the backend while providing a simple API to interact with the data.
+In an employee management system, you create a RESTful API to manage employee data, including name, contact information, department, and salary.
+This project teaches you to work with Spring Boot and REST principles, enabling you to perform CRUD operations on the backend while providing a simple API for interacting with the data.

 Technologies Used: Spring Boot, Spring Security, JPA/Hibernate, MySQL/PostgreSQL, RESTful API.